redteaminfra/redteam-infra/external/README.md

 ## Repo Setup

-Because terraform makes a local folder to house all information about state, we need a copy of this repository for every VPC we need in AWS.
+Because terraform makes a local folder to house all information about state, we need a copy of this repository for every infra we deploy.

 1. git clone https://github.com/redteaminfra/redteam-infra <OPNAME>
 1. Make a new repo in RedTeamInfra called <OPNAME>